 The decision to seek hospice care is not an easy one.
 The patient and family can talk with the hospice team about the care and services available and determine whether the patient would benefit from receiving this care.
 The hospice team is available at any time during a patient's life-limiting illness to discuss the appropriateness of this care.
 When the patient is ready to focus on symptom control and pain management or comfort care, hospice is appropriate.

 Allina Health Hospice is available to anyone living in our service area, which includes 33 Minnesota counties and three Wisconsin counties.
 While the visits of the Hospice Team are intermittent, based on a schedule that is planned with the patient and family, hospice nurses are available on-call 24 hours a day, seven days a week, including holidays.

 Hospice care team and care plan

-Every hospice patient and family has a dedicated hospice care team.
-This builds relationships between the patient, family and hospice team.
+At Allina Health, every hospice patient and family has a dedicated hospice care team.
+This supports strong relationships between the patient, family and hospice team.

-The hospice team works with the primary care provider, patient and family to set up a care plan that honors the patient's goals, values and wishes.
+Our hospice team will work with the primary care provider, patient and family to set up a care plan that honors the patient's needs, goals, values and wishes.
 This plan describes who will visit, how often they will visit and what they will do.
-The plan will also determine the need for medicines, medical equipment and whatever else may be needed.
-The purpose of the plan of care is to focus on comfort, not to find a cure.
-It’s a guide for patients and family to help make the most of their remaining time together.
+The plan will also determine the need for medicines, medical equipment and anything else that may be needed.
+The purpose of the plan of care is to focus on comfort, not to find a cure, and serves as a guide for patients and their families – to help make the most of their remaining time together.

 Components of hospice care

-Care coordination.
-It can be difficult to know what type of care is needed at each stage of illness.
+Care coordination can help determine what type of care is needed at each stage of illness.
 Care coordinators are available to help determine this and connect you with the resources to get that care.

-Personal care can include bathing, shaving, dressing changes, linen changes and household services to keep a safe and clean living space.
+Personal care may include bathing, shaving, dressing changes, linen changes and household services to keep a safe and clean living space.
 Hospice home health aides are trained and certified to help care for the patient at home.